×

 When the ’65 model came out, it set an all-time record with annual sales of over 1 million in the US.
 Rounded sides, hood contours, and curved frameless side glass with sharp windshields make it quite the looker.
 The interiors also got more chrome with the tufted and pleated upholstery.

 Chevrolet banked on its wide-stance design, full-coil suspension, and adhesively bonded windshields for promotion.
 A full-width Girder-Guard perimeter frame and two-speed automatic transmission were added to the redesign.
-In addition, 3 and 4-speed manual and Turbo Hydra-Matic automatic transmission were the other options.
+In addition, 3 and 4-speed manual and Turbo Hydra-Matic automatic transmissions were the other options.
 Along with the Turbo-Thrift, 65 Chevy Impalas had small-block and big-block V8 engine options.

 67 Chevy Impala – The Upgrade